geut/brode/packages/esbuild-plugin-brode/README.md

 ## Why

-There a several solutions out there to simulate a node environment in the browser.
-For example, Browserify and Parcel provides built-in polyfills, Webpack 5 and Rollup needs extra configuration like `rollup-plugin-node-polyfills`.
+There are several solutions out there to simulate a node environment in the browser.
+For example, Browserify and Parcel provide built-in polyfills, Webpack 5 and Rollup needs an extra configuration like `rollup-plugin-node-polyfills`.

-But in our experience most of this modules are outdated and it's always missing something.
+But, in our experience, most of these modules are outdated and are always missing something.

-We create this plugin for esbuild to provide a opinionated setup of web polyfills to support node modules that we want and we need in our apps.
+We created this plugin for esbuild to provide a opinionated setup of web polyfills to support node modules that we want and we need in our apps.

 ## Install